 In the most basic terms, cancer refers to cells that grow out-of-control and invade other tissues.
-Cells become cancerous due to the accumulation of defects, or mutations, in their DNA.
+Cells may become cancerous due to the accumulation of defects, or mutations, in their DNA.
 Certain inherited genetic defects (for example, BRCA1 and BRCA2 mutations) and infections can increase the risk of cancer.
-Environmental factors (for example, air pollution) and poor lifestyle choices -- such as smoking and heavy alcohol use -- can also damage DNA and lead to cancer.
+Environmental factors (for example, air pollution) and poor lifestyle choices—such as smoking and heavy alcohol use—can also damage DNA and lead to cancer.

 Most of the time, cells are able to detect and repair DNA damage.
-If a cell is severely damaged and cannot repair itself it undergoes so-called programmed cell death or apoptosis.
+If a cell is severely damaged and cannot repair itself, it usually undergoes so-called programmed cell death or apoptosis.
 Cancer occurs when damaged cells grow, divide, and spread abnormally instead of self-destructing as they should.

-Metastasis is the process whereby cancer cells break free from a tumor and travel to and invade other tissues in the body.
+Metastasis is the process whereby cancer cells break free from a malignant tumor and travel to and invade other tissues in the body.
 Cancer cells metastasize to other sites via the lymphatic system and the bloodstream.
-Cancer cells from the original -- or primary -- tumor can travel to other sites such as the lungs, bones, liver, brain, and other areas.
+Cancer cells from the original—or primary—tumor can travel to other sites such as the lungs, bones, liver, brain, and other areas.
 These metastatic tumors are "secondary cancers" because they arise from the primary tumor.

 Metastatic cancer retains the name of the primary cancer.
 For example, bladder cancer that metastasizes to the liver is not liver cancer.
 It is called metastatic bladder cancer.
-Metastasis is significant because it helps determine the staging and treatment of cancer.
+Metastasis is significant because it helps determine the staging and treatment.
 Some types of metastatic cancer are curable, but many are not.

-Certain genes control the life cycle—the growth, function, division, and death -- of a cell.
+Certain genes control the life cycle—the growth, function, division, and death—of a cell.
 When these genes are damaged, the balance between normal cell growth and death is lost.
-Cancer occurs due to DNA damage and out-of-control cell growth.
+Cancer cells are caused by DNA damage and out-of-control cell growth.
 The following is a partial list of factors known to damage DNA and increase the risk of cancer: